OpenIdentityPlatform/OpenIDM/openidm-samples/devops-gettingstarted/src/main/resources/README.md

 The `openidm` deployment is using the Kubernetes `secrets` feature.
 But we haven't currently described this in terms of manifests.
-So... before you start you need to create the following secrets, based on the `password.txt` file provided in the sample directory and the 2 "default" key stores :
+So... before you start you need to create the following secrets, based on the `password.txt` file that will be created in the sample directory and the 2 "default" key stores :

+    $ echo -n 'openidm' > openidm/samples/devops-gettingstarted/password.txt

     $ more openidm/samples/devops-gettingstarted/password.txt
     openidm

     $ kubectl create secret generic postgres-pass --from-file=openidm/samples/devops-gettingstarted/password.txt secret "postgres-pass" created

     $ kubectl get secrets
     NAME                  TYPE                                  DATA      AGE
     default-token-x4bb7   kubernetes.io/service-account-token   3         1h
     postgres-pass         Opaque                                1         23m

 And finally the `secstores` secret :

-    $ ls samples/devops-gettingstarted/
+    $ ls openidm/samples/devops-gettingstarted/
     README.md		keystore.jceks		script
     conf			openidm-deployment.yaml	truststore
     data			password.txt

     $ kubectl create secret generic secstores \
-        --from-file=samples/devops-gettingstarted/keystore.jceks \
+        --from-file=openidm/samples/devops-gettingstarted/keystore.jceks \
-        --from-file=samples/devops-gettingstarted/truststore
+        --from-file=openidm/samples/devops-gettingstarted/truststore
     secret "secstores" created

     $ kubectl get secret secstores
     NAME        TYPE      DATA      AGE
     secstores   Opaque    2         22s

     $ kubectl describe secret secstores
     Name:		secstores
     Namespace:	default
     Labels:		<none>
     Annotations:	<none>

     Type:	Opaque

     Data
     ====
     keystore.jceks:	5686 bytes
     truststore:	122942 bytes

 Once the `postgres-pass` and the `secstores` secrets are created, you can proceed to the next steps.

 The `postgres-pass` will be passed as an environment variable via